Pouja/configuring-esm/docs/blog.md

 # Everything You Need To Know About Treeshaking and ESM

 With increasing support of ESM in Typescript [1](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-7.html#ecmascript-module-support-in-nodejs)[2](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-4.html#support-for-require-calls-in---moduleresolution-bundler-and---module-preserve)[3](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-8.html#support-for-require-of-ecmascript-modules-in---module-nodenext) and NodeJS [1](https://nodejs.org/en/blog/announcements/v20-release-announce#custom-esm-loader-hooks-nearing-stable)[2](https://nodejs.org/en/blog/announcements/v22-release-announce#support-requireing-synchronous-esm-graphs)[3](https://nodejs.org/en/blog/release/v23.0.0#requireesm-is-now-enabled-by-default), it becomes easier and easier to write your frontend or backed in ESM format.
-It has better support for treeshaking when using [`esbuild`](https://esbuild.github.io/api/#tree-shaking) or [`webpack`](https://webpack.js.org/guides/tree-shaking/) and with complexity rising of your backend and frontend it is more then ever important to look at your bundle sizes.
+Using the ESM module system has better support for treeshaking when using [`esbuild`](https://esbuild.github.io/api/#tree-shaking) or [`webpack`](https://webpack.js.org/guides/tree-shaking/) and with complexity rising of your backend and frontend it is more then ever important to look at your bundle sizes.
 Even just recently AWS has announced that everyone, not just people using custom runtime environment, have to pay for [the INIT Duration](https://aws.amazon.com/blogs/compute/aws-lambda-standardizes-billing-for-init-phase/), making it also cost effective to have your AWS Lambda functions as small as possible.

 I want to bring you through my journey of understanding difference between CommonJS and ESM and why it allows for better treeshaking.
 Looking at which typescript config rules and eslint rule might help to reduce it even further.
 Looking at what does get removed when treeshaking and what does not and why.
-But most importantly regardless of which tips I give here and which ones you read in other posts: how you can measure the bundle size so you can iteratively decrease it.
+But most importantly regardless of which tips I give here and which ones you read in other posts: how you can measure the bundle size so you can iteratively decrease it yourself.

 ## Table of Contents